 Here are two with 5-fold quasisymmetry made by Egan's

 Here's one with 8-fold quasisymmetry:

-Here's one with 8-fold quasisymmetry made by Egan's
+Here are two with 8-fold quasisymmetry made by Egan's

 These have 9-fold quasisymmetry: